lingeringsocket/shlurd/docs/language.md

 New York City, Vought HQ, and Central Park are places.
 Vought HQ and Central Park are in New York City.
 Homelander is in Vought HQ and Starlight is in Central Park.
+A staff is a kind of thing.
+There is a staff.
+Lamplighter carries the staff.
 ```

 ## Questions